 According to history, the original ‘quiche Lorraine’—as it is called—was “an open pie with a filling consisting of an egg and cream custard with smoked bacon.”
 Over time, cheese was added to the dish that we now call quiche Lorraine.

 As a brunch food, the quiche, or breakfast pie, gained popularity in France over a long period of time; however, it really grew in esteem in the US during the 80’s and 90’s, as a way to prepare breakfast ahead of time.
 As an easy-to-make “breakfast casserole,” it became a suburban cuisine staple; sometimes.

 Knowledge of the dish’s rich history is not where the story ends for ButcherBox’s Chef Yankel.

 “Personally, I have a love/hate relationship with eggs,” Chef Yankel says.

 And for Yankel and his team, quiche became the balm.
 “Quiche became one of those pre-made items we could serve to take some of the heat off my station.”

 “Quiche is a set-it-and-forget-it kind of dish, really simple to put together, and easy to cook well,” said Chef Yankel.
 “It has a great shelf life in the fridge and is totally customizable in terms of what you want to flavor it with, it is really one of the best brunch ideas.”

 The crust and the filling can be made the night before a brunch or cooked the night before and reheated.

-- 2 c almond flour
+- 2 cups almond flour

-- ¼ tsp sea salt
+- ¼ teaspoon sea salt

-- 2 Tbsp coconut oil
+- 2 tablespoon coconut oil

 - 1 egg

-- 6 slices ButcherBox bacon diced into ½ pieces
+- 6 slices ButcherBox Bacon diced into ½ pieces

-- 1 tsp chopped sage
+- 1 teaspoon chopped sage

-- ¼ tsp fresh ground black pepper
+- ¼ teaspoon fresh ground black pepper

-- ¼ tsp nutmeg
+- ¼ teaspoon nutmeg

-- ⅛ tsp salt
+- ⅛ teaspoon salt

-- ¼ c grated swiss cheese
+- ¼ cup Swiss cheese grated

 - Preheat oven to 375°F.

-- Press dough into 9.5” pie dish and bake 8 to 12 min or until lightly browned, set aside.
+- Press dough into 9.5” pie dish and bake 8 to 12 minutes or until lightly browned, set aside.